howerj/liblisp/liblisp.md

 on your platform.

-Color support can be optionally enabled on all output channels and is reliant on [ANSI escape codes][] on it being displayed correctly, if it is not simply do not enable color, it is only a minor feature.
+Color support can be optionally enabled on all output channels and is reliant on [ANSI escape codes][] on the terminal being displayed correctly.
+If it is not simply do not enable color, it is only a minor feature.

 <div id='Deviations from other lisps'/>
 ## Deviations from other lisps